 The unit is busy; over 1200 infants a year are admitted and stay anywhere from several days to four or five months, depending on their medical condition.
 The types of medical challenges treated in the unit include:

 - Babies born with an infection

 - Babies who are stressed during birth and need more attention than in the newborn nursery

 - Babies born with a congenital anomaly such as spina bifida, bowel conditions and heart defects.

 - Babies that require a higher level of care than given in traditional Mother/Baby units.

 Level II & Level III NICU

 Our NICU is licensed for two levels of intensity: Level III (the highest) has 27 infant beds and Level II has 15 infant beds.
 A highly skilled and experienced nursing team and physicians board-certified in neonatology provide care around the clock for our "littlest patients."

 Neonatal Transport Team

 An infant transport team travels by ambulance or medical helicopter to pick up infants from locations throughout Central Florida, including Orlando, Lakeland, Winter Haven, Plant City and Dade City and bring them back to our NICU for treatment.
-Many infants from outlying areas require the intensive care only found at St. Joseph's Children's Hospital's NICU.
+Many infants, who require neonatal intensive care which may not be available at their birth hospital, benefit from this transport service.
 This specialized transport team will also take your baby to tests and procedures.